makersacademy/airport_challenge/README.md

  methods to land or takeoff new planes.
 It also contains a capacity for number of planes it can store.

-How to use: require all of the files within './lib/' and then instance as necessary.
+How to use: require all of the files within './lib/' in irb and then instance as necessary.

 Testing: All of the code was driven by tests, as can be found in ./spec/